Overview

 ASPIRE (Asian Pacific Islander Resources for Excellence) is a comprehensive academic program established in 2000.
 The ASPIRE Program is designed to promote and increase academic and personal success of Asian American Native Hawaiian Pacific Islander (AANHPI) students.
 In May of 2025, the ASPIRE Program celebrated its 25th year anniversary of serving and supporting the success of AANHPI students, and all students at Evergreen Valley College.

-Have questions about the ASPIRE Program?
 Contact us at aspireprogram@evc.edu or drop by our office in the Acacia Building, room A5-204.
+We’d love to meet you and be happy to answer your questions.

 Our Mission